Adaptive occlusion sensitivity analysis for visually explaining video recognition networks

-Here, since $g(x;M,v_i)-x=(1-M) \odot (v_i-x)$, the first-order approximation of equation (\ref{conditional_importance}) is as follows:
+Here, since $g(x;m,v_i)-x=(1-m) \odot (v_i-x)$, the first-order approximation of equation (\ref{conditional_importance}) is as follows:

-where $\sum_{v_i}q(v_i)v_i$ is an expectation $\mu$ of the probability distribution, and $\sum_{v_i}q(v_i)=1$.
+where $J_x$ is the partial derivative of $f(x)$ with respect to $x$, $\sum_{v_i}q(v_i)v_i$ is an expectation $\mu$ of the probability distribution, and $\sum_{v_i}q(v_i)=1$.
 Therefore, the number of the neural networks' inferences does not relate to the number of random sampling.
 This makes the computational cost of the conditional sampling almost the same as the OSA.